WanglifuCV/MotionDeblurring/README.md

 In Blind Motion Deblurring, the kernel is unknown, and therefore, in order to recovery the latent shape image, the kernel should be estimated.

 My code is used to solve the single-image blind deconvlution problem, where both blur kernel and latent sharp image are estimated from just one blurred image.

+I present a short introduction and some results in several slices.[Introduction & Results](/Introduction.pdf)